 Pregnant?
-We’ll have you in for a series of check-ups during pregnancy to prevent potential health problems for you and your baby.
+We’ll have you come to our office in Youngstown, OH for a series of check-ups during pregnancy to prevent potential health problems for you and your baby.
 Recurring ultrasounds, blood work, physical exams and pelvic exams help us monitor yours and the baby’s health.
 Identifying the cause of cramping during pregnancy, for example, helps us determine if it is due to a serious condition or not.
 Prenatal care also includes prenatal coaching on the following topics:

 - Lifestyle changes

 - Prenatal nutrition

 - Benefits of breastfeeding

 - Basic skills for taking care of a newborn

 What can you expect for your prenatal care appointments when you visit our office in Youngstown, OH?
 This is best answered by breaking down the appointments by week and trimester.

 Your appointments for your first trimester will be at our office in Youngstown, OH, and will consist of preliminary tests for you and your baby.
 This will give Dr. Hill and Nurse Practitioner Cynthia Daniels a chance to learn more about your health, and what you can expect for your pregnancy.